 ■ Cost -- Safari 20 SG is sold in a 3-pound container, costs $350 - $400, and treats an average of 283 diameter inches; it is also now available in a 12-ounce size costing about $134.
 Transtect 70 WSP is sold in a canister containing twenty .6-ounce water soluble packets, costs about $350, and treats an average of 247 diameter inches.
 Using the do-it-your self option and assuming a cost of $370 for a container or canister (including tax), treatment cost ranges from $.82 to $3.26 per diameter inch, compared to an average of $3.00 - $9.00 per diameter inch for professional treatment.

-contain either a lower concentration of the primary chemicals (Imidacloprid and
+products as they either contain a lower concentration of the primary

 There are also insecticidal soaps and horticultural oils made by manufacturers such as Arysta, Biotech Solutions, Bonide, Espoma, Drexel, Fertilome Solutions, Natural Guard, Neudorff, Ortho, Pharm Solutions, Safer, Schultz, Spectrum, Wetsel, and Woodstream.
 However, such products are topical rather than systemic, must fall directly on the insects to kill them, offer no residual protection period, and must be repeated frequently to maintain control.